-Add a bow, decorative pick, miniature pine cones or other embellishments to the painted Christmas ornaments with a hot glue gun, if you desire.
+Add a bow, decorative pick, miniature pine cones or other embellishments to the outside of the ornaments with a hot glue gun, if you desire.

 You can stuff raffia, tinsel, thin beaded garlands or other embellishments into the glass ball with the end of a pencil.
 Replace the hanger and cap and hang it up.